cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 ### Connect us with our peers

-Provide a way for deaf and hard of hearing attendees, speakers, or people with other disabilities to connect for peer support and potentially pool resources (e.g., an event Slack channel).
+Provide a way for deaf and hard of hearing attendees, speakers, and people with other disabilities to connect for peer support and potentially pool resources (e.g., an event Slack channel).

 ## Day of best practices